 The tech world is no stranger to stark rivalries, and few are more divisive than the Apple vs. Android debate.
 Apple and Samsung go toe-to-toe with the AirPods (2019) and Samsung Galaxy Buds.
 While we could tell you that both charging cases feel nice in the hand and that each boasts a robust build in its own right and leave it at that, we believe that when it comes to audio, there’s subjective preference and then there’s objective science.

-Editor’s note: this comparison was updated on November 6, 2019 to address the latest Apple AirPods Pro noise canceling true wireless earbuds.
+Editor’s note: this comparison was updated on December 28, 2019 to account for price changes and the Apple AirPods Pro release.